ninjaginja/Gather4Good/README.md

 * Heroku

 ## Installing
-To get the project up and running on your local machine for development and testing, clone the [Gather4Good Repository] (https://github.com/ninjaginja/Gather4Good.git).
+To get the project up and running on your local machine for development and testing, clone the [Gather4Good Repository](https://github.com/ninjaginja/Gather4Good.git).
 Run npm install on your command line.
 Create a MySQL database called causes_db.
 (Note: You will need to update the config file with your local server credentials.)

 ## Step-by-Step
 * Run node server.js on your command line to start the server and create tables in causes_db.